Toolbox: Marketing Yourself

-As I got further into the book, I started to realize there might be a third use.
+As I got further into the book, I realized there might be another use.
 Theoretically we could use these techniques on ourselves to cultivate compliance in our own malleable mind.
-In this month’s Toolbox I will explore compliance techniques, how they affect the daily life of a cyclist and how we can turn them around to help us set goals and achieve them.
+In this month’s Tool Box I will explore compliance techniques, how they affect the daily life of a cyclist and how we can turn them around to help us set goals and achieve them.

 The underlying theory behind Cialdini’s hypothesis is that the world has become too complicated for any individual to gain a solid understanding of every circumstance they might encounter.
 In order to cope, we have developed certain automated responses to these situations that will work to our benefit most, but not all, of the time.

 For instance, you are shopping for a coach.
-Knowing nothing about your choices, you assume that the most expensive one is also the best.
+(Since I’m a coach, this is an area I know something about…) Knowing nothing about your choices, you assume that the most expensive one is also the best.
 It’s an easy shortcut for deciphering what we don’t fully understand, nor have the time or energy, to thoroughly research.
 Most times this strategy will lead to a correct conclusion; however there are exceptions to the rule and people who will take advantage of these automated inclinations.